New flags

 About flags

-XRegExp provides two new flags, which can be combined with native flags and arranged in any order.
+XRegExp provides four new flags (n, s, x, A), which can be combined with native flags and arranged in any order.
 Unlike native flags, non-native flags do not show up as properties on regular expression objects.

 Annotations